 Kelvin enjoys spending time with friends, challenges himself by troubleshooting electronics, and enjoys working on his car or home improvement projects.

 Keith joined Columbia Health in 1993 and began working in Disability Services in 2008.
 Outside of work, Keith is a talented artist whose work is sometimes featured in the office.
 Keith enjoys sketching and drawing using a variety of mediums including markers, charcoal pencil, and acrylic paint.

 An Indiana native, Katherine is a long-time East Coast transplant and new-ish New Yorker.
-When not at work, they enjoy the Brooklyn food scene, socially-distant adventures with friends and family, browsing bookstores, and petting other people's cats.
+When not at work, they enjoy the Brooklyn food scene, adventures with friends and family, browsing bookstores, and petting other people's cats.

 Karisma Ajodah joined Medical Services in October 2019.
 Prior to joining Columbia Health, Karisma worked primarily in the hospital setting, including NYU-Langone Hospital and Mount Sinai-Beth Israel.
 Karisma is excited to return to her Columbia roots having graduated from the School of Social Work in 2002.